THERAPY FOR WOMEN BY WOMEN IN BIRMINGHAM, AL

 Defusion

-You learn to see your thoughts as thoughts — not commands, not facts, not predictions of the future.
-The thought "I am not enough" becomes something your mind is doing, not something that is true about you.
+You learn to see thoughts as thoughts — not commands or facts.
+“I am not enough” becomes something your mind is doing, not something true about you.

 03